modaclouds/modaclouds-sla-core/docs/developer-guide.md

 So, if a service provider wants to offer policies in their SLA, they have to be compliant with this format.
 The constraint string is still totally domain defined.

+## Project personalization ##
+It is possible to program some plugins that can be injected in the code and that will personalize the behavior of the SLA software.

+As it has been commented in the installation guide, several parameters can be configured through the configuration.properties.
+From these parameters we emphasize the following:

+- *enforcement.constraintEvaluator.class*: a class that must implement eu.atos.sla.evaluation.constraint.IConstraintEvaluator
+- *enforcement.metricsRetriever.class*: a class that must implement eu.atos.sla.monitoring.IMetricsRetriever
+- *parser.json.agreement.class*: a class that must implement eu.atos.sla.parser.IParser<eu.atos.sla.parser.data.wsag.Agreement>
+- *parser.json.template.class*: a class that must implement eu.atos.sla.parser.IParser<eu.atos.sla.parser.data.wsag.Template>
+- *parser.xml.agreement.class*: a class that must implement eu.atos.sla.parser.IParser<eu.atos.sla.parser.data.wsag.Agreement>
+- *parser.xml.template.class*: a class that must implement eu.atos.sla.parser.IParser<eu.atos.sla.parser.data.wsag.Template>

+These classes are used for the enforcement and for parsing the serialized string into something wsag compliant.

+The implementation of these classes should be done in the sla-personalization project.
+It is an empty code project that already imports the sla-enforcement, sla-repository and sla-tools, and is included in the war the has to be deployed.
+The pom.xml should be touched when a library is used that is not initially contemplated.

+###Enforcement###

+TODO roman

+###Parsing###

+To implement a new parser, it doesn't matter if it's for and Template, an Agreement, for JSON or XML format, the class must extend from the *eu.atos.sla.parser.IParser*.

+	public interface IParser <T> {
+  		/*
+	   	* getWsagObject receives in serializedData the object information in an xml, json or any other format
+	   	* and must return the T object (eu.atos.sla.parser.data.wsag.Agreement or an
+   		* eu.atos.sla.parser.data.wsag.Template)
+   		*/
+   		public T getWsagObject(String serializedData) throws ParserException;

+   		/*
+    	* getWsagAsSerializedData receives in serializedData the object information in an xml, json or any other
+    	* format and  must return information following and xml in wsag standard.
+    	*/
+   		public String getWsagAsSerializedData(String serializedData) throws ParserException;

+	   /*
+	    * getSerializedData receives in wsagSerialized the information in wsag standard as it was generated with
+    	* the getWsagAsSerializedData method and returns it in a xml, json or any other format */ public String getSerializedData(String wsagSerialized) throws ParserException;
+	}

+Depending if it is configured in **parser.json** or **parser.xml** the serializedData variable from the methods will be in json or in xml format.

+###Build the code###
+To build the source code:

+- open a command window
+- go to the root directory (the same level where you have the configuration.properties.sample file)
+- type: **mvn -Dmaven.test.skip clean install**

+The war file should be copied automatically to the tomcat.directory folder defined in the *configuration.properties* file.

 ## Appendix 1: Sequence diagrams source ##